while-basic/simp-proompt/docs/intro.md

 It's worth mentioning that articles marked with 🔴 and 🟣 are designed to be understandable even without prior expertise in the subject, though having it might aid in practical application.

-## Feedback

-The single most important part of this course is your feedback!<br/>

-[^a]: Generative AI already appears to have claimed some jobs(@Verma_Vynck_2023), and slowed hiring at Bloomberg(@IBM_Do_2023).
-However, consider the news on its impact with a grain of salt.
-We expect more jobs to be *changed* rather than lost.
-[^b]: The AI used here is GPT-4.
-[^c]: We have read 100s of research papers and articles to find the best techniques.

 ## Conclusion

 Begin your journey into Generative AI learning by clicking the "😃 Basics" button located at the bottom right corner of this page.